fodortibi/testautomation/src/test/user_stories.md

 3.)

-As a user I can change the language, so that I can use my preferred langauge.
+As a user I can change the language, so that I can use my preferred language.

 4.)